Graph-structured tensor optimization for nonlinear density control and mean field games: Convex graph-structured tensor optimization

-In this section, we develop a methodology for solving \eqref{eq:omt_multi_graph_convex}.
+\begin{remark} In problem \eqref{eq:omt_multi_graph_convex} the functions $f_{t_1,t_2}$ and the tensor $\bC$ are defined on the same set of edges $\ccE$.
+This is done for convenience of notation, and is not a restrictive assumption.
+To see this, note that it is possible to define certain functions $f_{t_1,t_2}$ to be the zero function, or to take certain matrices $C_{t_1,t_2}$ in the decomposition \eqref{eq:structured_cost} to be the zero-matrix. \end{remark}

 Note that \eqref{eq:omt_multi_graph_convex} is typically a large-scale problem, where the full set of variables may neither be stored nor manipulated directly.
 Therefore one must utilize the problem structure in order to compute the solution.
-The methodology for handling this builds on deriving the Lagrangian dual of an optimization problem that is equivalent to \eqref{eq:omt_multi_graph_convex}, and solving this dual using coordinate ascent.
+In this section, we develop a method for such problems, based on generalized Sinkhorn iterations.
+This methodology for handling the problem builds on deriving the Lagrangian dual of an optimization problem that is equivalent to \eqref{eq:omt_multi_graph_convex}, and solving this dual using coordinate ascent.
+As we will see, the method exploits the graph structure and the algorithm is efficient when the graph is simple, i.e., the tree-width is low (cf.~\cite{haasler2021scalable, fan2022complexity, haasler2020multi}), and when the functionals $g_{t}$ and $f_{t_1,t_2}$ are in some sense simple.